Counselling FAQs

 Do you keep notes and are they secure?

-- Client notes are kept confidential (except in the exceptions listed above) and separate from your personal details on an encrypted platform.
+• Client notes are kept confidential (except in the exceptions listed above) and separate from your personal details.
 Find out more in my privacy policy.

 How much does counselling cost?